Applying to the Graduate Program

 All of the application materials listed in 1 through 6 must be received before an application is considered.
-Decisions for admission and fellowships begin in January for fall admission.
+Decisions for admission and fellowships begin in November for spring and January for fall admission.
 Prospective students should ensure that they ensure full consideration for admission by submitting all application materials before the application deadline.

 For more information please contact Mary Ann Lebar at firstname.lastname@example.org.

 Most students who are admitted receive a tuition waiver and university fellowship, a research assistantship or other fellowship.
 Requests for tuition aid and for fellowship support are included on the application for graduate study.

 Rice University Office of Research and Graduate Studies homepage:

 Rice Office of International Students and Scholars: